Skip to main content

 If you upload a single document, ChatGPT Enterprise includes text starting from the beginning until it reaches its limit.
 If you upload multiple documents, ChatGPT Enterprise includes some or all of each document.
 All text from the documents is also sent to a private search index.

-Context stuffing logic
+Context stuffing for text documents

 This feature is under active development.
 As such, the following details are subject to change without notice.